tmadorma1/multi-threaded-queue-service-class/README.md

  is full, it will disallow writing and wait for a signal indicating that it can resume because reader threads have popped messages off of the queue/FIFO.

- 2) The functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive of dynamically creating threads as needed.
+ 2) Built-in internal "consumer/service/reader" threads.
+The number of these threads is configurable.
+They are reused after they finish processing an associated message from the queue, thereby eliminating the expense of dynamically creating threads as needed.

- 3) Conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations (reads and writes).
+ 3) Conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations (reads/writes).

- 4) An *extendable* read_queue() thread function to process the message that is read from the queue as required by the application.
+ 4) An *customizable* read_queue() thread function to process the message that is read from the queue as required by the application.

- The queue contains string elements (as messages to process) in this implementation.
- It is expected that this will be modified as needed, based on application requirements.
+ Note: The queue currently contains string elements (as messages to process) in this implementation.
+It is expected that the format of the message will be modified as needed (based on application requirements).

  Several STL templates and classes are used to accomplish the aforementioned functionalities, including: